Sunday, January 11, 2026

 Source: Bureau of Meteorology

-For people in parts of North Tropical Coast and Tablelands and Central Coast and Whitsundays Forecast Districts.
+For people in Herbert and Lower Burdekin, Central Coast and Whitsundays and parts of North Tropical Coast and Tablelands, Northern Goldfields and Upper Flinders, Central Highlands and Coalfields and Capricornia Forecast Districts.

 Emergency services advise people to: